RommelTJ/ExercisesAndAlgorithms/interview_tips/2-CodingInterviewAdvice.md

 * `The brute force approach is to test all possibilities, which is O(n^2).`
 * `The answer will contain n^2​​ items, so I must at least spend that amount of time.`

+## Get your thoughts down

+It's easy to trip over yourself.
+Focus on getting your thoughts down first and worry about the details at the end.

+Call a helper function and keep moving.
+If you can't immediately think of how to implement some part of your algorithm, big or small, just skip over it.
+Write a call to a reasonably-named helper function, say "this will do X" and keep going.
+If the helper function is trivial, you might even get away with never implementing it.

+Don't worry about syntax.
+Just breeze through it.
+Revert to English if you have to.
+Just say you'll get back to it.

+Leave yourself plenty of room.
+You may need to add code or notes in between lines later.
+Start at the top of the board and leave a blank line between each line.

+Save off-by-one checking for the end.
+Don't worry about whether your for loop should have `<` or `<=`.
+Write a checkmark to remind yourself to check it at the end.
+Just get the general algorithm down.

+Use descriptive variable names.
+This will take time, but it will prevent you from losing track of what your code is doing.
+Use names_to_phone_numbers instead of nums.
+Imply the type in the name.
+Functions returning booleans should start with `is_*`.
+Vars that hold a list should end with `s`.
+Choose standards that make sense to you and stick with them.